Prasiddha9999/Early_Cancer_Prediction_System/README.md

 ## 📞 Support

-For support, email prasiddha@example.com or create an issue in the GitHub repository.
+For support, message in regmicode.com or create an issue in the GitHub repository.

 ---